bcdipesh/task-manager-api/README.md

 # Task Manager REST API

-This api serves as a backend server for task-manager-frontend application.
+This api serves as a backend server for [task-manager-frontend](https://github.com/bc-dipesh/task-manager-frontend) application.

 ---

 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and npm.

 ### Node